RoypiCO/api-docs/source/includes/_clients.md

 Name | Type | Description
 ---- | ---- | -----------
-name | string | The name for a new client - **Required**. email | string | The unique email for a new client with an strict format of email like *foo@email.com*.
+name | string | The name for a new client - **Required**. email | string | The email for a new client with an strict format of email like *foo@email.com*.